miracle-as/GlobaLeaks/documentation/security/ApplicationSecurity.rst

    "Recipient", "Username and password" "Whistleblower", "Receipt"

 Authentication Methods
 ----------------------
 Supported authentication methods are described as follows.

 Password
-Administrators and Recipients use password based authentication.
+^^^^^^^^
 By accessing the GlobaLeaks login interface, Administrators and Recipients need to insert their respective username and password.
 If the password submitted is valid, the system grants access to the functionality available to that user.

 Receipt
+^^^^^^^
 Whistleblowers access their Reports by using a Receipt, which is a randomly generated 16 digits sequence created by the Backend when the Report is first submitted.
 The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblower to conceal the receipt of their submission and give them plausible deniability on what is the significance of such digits.

-As for a password based authentication, the Backend does not store a cleartext version of the Receipt but just an hash subject to a salt.

 Password Security
 =================